wyuinche/mitum-js-util/README.md

 ## Generate FeeFi Operation

-This part shows how to generate operations of the fefi model.
+This part shows how to generate operations for the feefi model.

 ### Generate Pool-Register